CLOSE X

 You must submit a Self Assessment return if you meet one or more of the following criteria outlined by HMRC:

-• You are self-employed as a sole trader and earned more than £1,000 (before tax relief)
+• You are self-employed as a sole trader and earned more than £1,000 (before relief for expenses).

 You may also need to submit a return if you have any other untaxed income, including: